Smertig/banana/master/_sources/api/tg/types/message_auto_delete_timer_changed.rst.txt

    .. cpp:member:: integer_t message_auto_delete_time

-   New auto-delete time for messages in the chat
+   New auto-delete time for messages in the chat; in seconds